John Crombie (Royal Navy officer)

-Rear Admiral John Harvey Forbes Crombie CB DSO (16 February 1900 – 31 August 1972) was a Scottish Royal Navy officer who became Flag Officer, Scotland and Northern Ireland.
+Rear-Admiral John Harvey Forbes Crombie CB DSO (16 February 1900 – 31 August 1972) was a Scottish Royal Navy officer who became Flag Officer, Scotland and Northern Ireland.

 Naval career

 Crombie joined the Royal Navy in 1913.
 He served in World War I in the battleship HMS Queen Elizabeth and then in the destroyer HMS Oak.
 He also served in the Second World War as Commanding Officer of the minesweeper HMS Bramble, as Senior Officer for Minesweepers in the White Sea and then as Director of Minesweeping at the Admiralty from 1943.
-After the War he became Commanding Officer of the aircraft carrier HMS Vengeance before taking over command of the HMS Mercury the Royal Navy Signal School in 1948.
+After the War he became Commanding Officer of the aircraft carrier HMS Vengeance before taking over command of the HMS Mercury Royal Navy Signal School in 1948.
 He became Flag Officer, Scotland and Northern Ireland in 1951 and retired in 1953.

 Family

 He married Rosamund, daughter of Brigadier-General Rodney Style.
 Their daughter Julia Rosamond Crombie (b.
 August 1947) married, in 1974, John Algernon Henry Trotter of Mordington House, Berwickshire.